Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Derivation of the hierarchy of equations

 \section{Derivation of the hierarchy of equations~\eqref{eq_hierarchyOfCumulants}}

-Our objective is to derive the hierarchy of equations~\eqref{eq_hierarchyOfCumulants}, which describes the contribution of the stochastic term in~\eqref{eq_ModdedStochasticLiouville} to the evolution of the cumulants of $\rho(A;t)$ when $A=A(q,p)$ is not explicitly time-dependent.
-For brevity of notation we will omit the integration measure $d^nqd^np$ in integrals over phase space.
+My objective is to derive the hierarchy of equations~\eqref{eq_hierarchyOfCumulants}, which describes the contribution of the stochastic term in~\eqref{eq_ModdedStochasticLiouville} to the evolution of the cumulants of $\rho(A;t)$ when $A=A(q,p)$ is not explicitly time-dependent.
+For brevity of notation I will omit the integration measure $d^nqd^np$ in integrals over phase space.
 Consider the cumulant-generating function for $\rho(A;t)$:

 Let $df$ denote the differential of this function with respect to time, and $f'$ denote its derivative with respect to the dummy variable $z$.
 Expanding the differential of $f$ to second order in $d\rho$: